magarenzo/magarenzo/README.md

 # Hi 👋

-I'm **Michael**, a Technical Advisor at UiPath with almost **3 years of experience creating software solutions for enterprise customers**
+I'm **Michael**, a Technical Advisor at UiPath with almost **3 years of experience creating software solutions for enterprise customers.**

-**I develop, support, and consult out of NYC** and hold a B.S. in Computer Science from Adelphi University
+**I am experienced in product development, support, and consulting** out of NYC and hold a B.S. in Computer Science from Adelphi University.

 ## Contact